Agents in Traffic and Transportation

 o ATT-2010 workshop proceedings (12.5 MB)

-· 2012 in Valencia (co-located with with AAMAS 2012)
+· 2012 in Valencia (co-located with AAMAS 2012)

 · Organisers: Matteo Vasirani, Franziska Kluegl, Eduardo Camponogara, and Hiromitsu Hattori.